Hema Hema

 Hema Hema: Sing Me a Song While I Wait or simply Hema Hema is a 2016 Bhutanese Dzongkha-language drama film written and directed by Khyentse Norbu.

 Premise

 Every 12 years, a group of people gather in a forest, wearing masks.

-Release and reception
+Release

 The film premiered at the 69th Locarno Film Festival.

 Critical reception

 Dan Fainaru praised the work of the film's cinematographer Jigme Tenzing in his review of the film for Screendaily.
 Jay Weissberg of Variety described the film as "visually rich though narratively challenging".
 Kuensel's Sonam Wangmo Dukpa also praised Jigme Tenzing's camera work and described the film's scenes as "visual poetry" and "mystic, operatic performance".

 The film received an honorable mention from the Platform Prize jury at the 2016 Toronto International Film Festival.